- A

-My name is Holly.
+Hi, my name is Holly.

 If you could please take a moment to read this message I would be most grateful.

-I am currently very poorly and under the care of US Neurosurgeon Dr Fraser Henderson who specialises in craniocervical junction fusions for people with severe forms of Ehlers Danlos Syndrome (a connective tissue disorder caused by faulty collagen genes).
+I am currently very poorly and under the care of US Neurosurgeon Dr Fraser Henderson who specialises in craniocervical junction fusions for people with Ehlers Danlos Syndrome (a connective tissue disorder caused by faulty collagen genes).
 EDS is very poorly understood and there are limited treatment options in the UK, especially for complex cases, so I had to fly to America for my care.

 The above is causing me to be in huge amounts of pain which I have been living with for 14 years, and is only becoming progressively worse.
 At its onset I had only musculoskeletal pain, but over the years it has progressed to neuropathic pain in my face, head, eye (effecting vision), left arm and left leg.
 More recently I have developed weakness/numbness down the left side of my body and neurological tremors (dystonia).